glouw/blog/_posts/2018-04-14-Good-Makefiles.md

 # So whats going on here?

 Dependency files are generated during compilation.
 If a source file is updated it is solely recompiled and linked.
-If any header is updated, the dependency file is referenced and all source files which included the header are recompiled and then linked.
-If a dependency file is accidentally deleted, it is regenerated.
-If the Makefile is updated all source files are recompiled and linked.
+If any header is updated then the dependency file is referenced and all source files which included the header are recompiled and then linked.
+If a dependency file is accidentally deleted then it is regenerated.
+If the Makefile is updated then all source files are recompiled and linked.

 # So what do I do?